rmkubik/raw-words/content/notes/VR seems like a pointless technology.md

   - public
 ---
 # 12/21/25
 I'm self conscious about making this one public.
 I feel passionately about this subject.
 I think my anger is misdirected (in some ways) because I haven't fully sorted out my feelings and thoughts.

+I know people who like and have worked on VR.
+I like and respect their feelings/work.
+I don't like how this entry puts me in a position of hostility toward them.
+I feel like I'm taking a more extreme position in this entry than my true feelings.

-I hope that sharing writing I'm embarrassed of helps me continue sorting.
+I hope that sharing writing I'm embarrassed of helps me continue sorting this out though.

 # 11/17/25
 I think VR is just kind of a fundamentally silly technology.
 I think it comes from a perspective on technology and gaming that I think is fundamentally dystopian.
 A focus on immersion seems more about a dream of selling ad space and escaping from a shitty reality.